EnsoBuild/shortcuts-registry-royco/README.md

 ## Simulate

-1. Create a JSON file in the [simulation-scenarios](./simulation-scenarios/) folder (e.g., `silo-ws-deposit.json`).
-You
+1. Create a new JSON file in the [simulation-scenarios](./simulation-scenarios/) directory (e.g., `silo-ws-deposit.json`).
+You can copy and modify the contents of [example.json](./simulation-scenarios/example.json).

-   can copy and edit [example.json](./simulation-scenarios/example.json).
+2. In the JSON file, define an array of shortcuts to simulate.
+Each item should include the following:

-2. Paste in the JSON file the array of shortcuts to simulate.
-Each item is composed by:
+- `shortcut`: The name of the `protocol-market-action`.
+Refer to the [available shortcuts](./src/helpers/shortcuts.ts) for a list of options.

-- `shortcut`: the `protocol-market-action` name.
-See [available shortcuts](./src/helpers/shortcuts.ts).
+- `amountsIn`: An array of stringified unsigned big numbers, with one entry per `tokensIn` defined for the market.

-- `amountsIn`: an array of stringified unsigned big numbers, requiring as many items as the market's `tokensIn`.
+Example:

 ```json
 [